 5. Bed Bugs

-You don’t have to wait until night to find bed bugs; however, that is when this parasite is most active.
-These insects eat in the dark of night, and they don’t stray far from their host.
-Bed bugs can burrow into bedstands, mattresses, floorboards, and walls.
+Bed bugs are nocturnal insects that eat in the dark of night and don’t stray far from their host.
+Bed bugs can burrow into bed stands, mattresses, floorboards, and walls.
 While they do not transmit diseases, you can get a secondary infection from their bites.

-Unlike the other entries on this list, bed bugs can be more difficult to get rid of.
+Unlike the other entries on this list, bed bugs can be more difficult to eliminate.
 Remember to inspect any items or clothes you bring into your home.
-If you do spot a bug, run your bedding and clothes through the drier on high heat.
+If you spot a bed bug, run your bedding and clothes through the dryer on high heat.
 Consider contacting a pest control expert to assess the infestation.

 6. Crickets

 Crickets during the summer can be a wonderful sound if it’s outside.
 While crickets may not be harmful, they can be annoying.
-They are noisy, and they tend to feed on fabric, which means your closet can take a heavy hit.
-Crickets are attracted it light and warm, moist environments.
+They are noisy and tend to feed on fabric, so your closet can take a heavy hit.
+Crickets are attracted to light and warm, moist environments.
 They will cluster in any damp area, such as a basement with a leaking pipe.

 7. Cockroaches